-- The battery providing current must have the same voltage (12V) and approximately the same capacity (see markings on battery) as the flat battery. - Never charge a frozen or recently thawed battery.
-A flat battery can also freeze at temperatures close to 0 °C (+32 °F). - If a battery is frozen and/or has been frozen then it must be replaced. - A highly explosive mixture of gases is released when the battery is being charged.
-Always keep lit cigarettes, flames, sparks and fire far from the battery.
+- All work involving the vehicle battery and electrical system can cause corrosion, fire and serious electric shocks.
+Always read and take into account the safety warnings and standards before beginning work on the battery -> page 194, Vehicle battery. - The battery providing current must have the same voltage (12V) and approximately the same capacity (see markings on battery) as the flat battery. - Never charge a frozen or recently thawed battery.
+A flat battery can also freeze at temperatures close to 0 $^{\circ}$ C (+32 $^{\circ}$ F). - If a battery is frozen and/or has been frozen then it must be replaced.

+- A highly explosive mixture of gases is released when the battery is being charged.
+Always keep lit cigarettes, open flames, sparks and fire far from the battery.
 Never use a mobile telephone when connecting and removing the jump leads. - Charge the battery only in well ventilated areas given that when the battery is charged by outside assistance, it creates a mix of highly explosive gases. - Jump leads should never enter into contact with moving parts in the engine compartment. - Never switch the positive and negative poles or connect the jump leads incorrectly. - Note the instruction manual provided by the manufacturer of the jump leads.